ficklephil/jbsdatalndpages/regions/jobs-london.md

 + Finance is London's biggest job industry, and London itself is one of the major financial centers of the world.
-Therefore there are a high number of finance jobs within London - around 325 thousand people work in financial service jobs in London.
+Therefore there are a high number of finance jobs within London - around 325 thousand people work in financial jobs in London.

 + Did you know that over 3.2 million of the jobs in greater London are within the service industries?